 “My team and I are focused on making the fundamental changes needed to fully recover our company’s performance and restore trust with our customers, employees, suppliers, investors, regulators, and all others who are counting on us.”

-This comment follows a similar one Ortberg made in October 2024, when he called for “a fundamental culture change” to restore trust and predicted that it would take time for Boeing to return to its former legacy.
+This comment follows a similar one Ortberg made in October 2024, when he called for “a fundamental culture change” to restore trust and predicted that it would take time for Boeing to return to its former reputation.

 Meanwhile, the company has made some progress in turning things around.
 The 737 program resumed production in the quarter, and the plan is to gradually scale up the production rate.

-“The 787 program exited the year at a production rate of five per month and recently announced plans to expand South Carolina operations,” the company said.
+“The 787 program exited the year at a production rate of five per month and recently announced plans to expand South Carolina operations,” the company stated.
 “In January, the 777X program resumed FAA certification flight testing, and the company still anticipates the first delivery of the 777-9 in 2026.”

 In addition, its Commercial Airplanes division booked 204 net orders in the quarter, including 100 737-10 airplanes for Pegasus Airlines and 30 787-9 planes for FlyDubai.
 Airplane deliveries and backlog were up for the quarter.